 Physical Effects of Puberty

 There are specific stages of development that both boys and girls go through when developing secondary sexual characteristics.
-The following is a brief overview of the changes that occur:
+The following is a brief overview of the changes that occur in a girl:

-The following chart shows the variations of physical changes at puberty, and the average age at which that change may occur:
+The following chart shows the variations of physical changes at puberty, and the age range within which that change typically occurs:

 Waist and Hips